nyu-software-engineering/python-package-exercise/instructions.md

 Replace the contents of the [README.md](./README.md) file with a beautifully-formatted Markdown file including a plain-language **description** of your project and **clear instructions**, including exact **code examples**, for:

-- how to install your package
-- how to run the tests included in your package
+- how a developer who wants to contribute to your project can set up the virtual environment, install dependencies, and build and test your package for themselves.
-- how to use your package in a Python program
+- how a developer who wants to import your project into their own code can do so - include documentation for all functions in your package and a link to an example Python program that uses each of them.

 Include a [badge](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge) at the top of the `README.md` file showing the result of the latest build/test workflow run.